-The structure files, which are the input files for Dragon calculation, cannot be generated in Dragon.
+The structure files, which are the input files for dProperties calculation, cannot be generated in dProperties.
 They can be obtained by specific chemical drawing applications or, in the case of SMILES notations, by a simple text editor.

 1. Sybyl © molecule files (.ml2, .mol, sm2, mol2) by Tripos, Inc.